KIC/include-pycharm-modules/README.md

 ## Include Pycharm Source Folders as Modules
 This is a very simple tool which just adds all source folders from a pycharm project to the search path.
-It is very useful when working with notebooks while all the clutter gets nicely organized in python modules via pycharm.
+This is very useful when working with jupyter notebooks an local modules.

 If you have a pycharm project like
 ```